 The pinnapple chutney was great, and the chicken was pretty simple.
 I attempted to use a 1/8 cup Siracha instead of sweet chili sauce.
 Although it wasn't too hot the sauce was inedible.
 Need to find "sweet chili sauce" as I would like to try this again,

+This was really tasty.
+I made the recipe just as written and my boyfriend and I both really liked it.
+The only change I made was to use a mix of half hot chili sauce and half sweet just to add a little kick.
 I give it 4 out of 5 because though the cooking is really quick, the prep ends up making a bunch of dishes and a mess.
 It's worth it once in a while but not going to be something I throw together all the time.
 Highly recommended though!